VicTenCrafty/GameboyEmulator/README.md

 - ✅ Accurate LCD mode transitions
 - ✅ STAT interrupts (Mode 0/1/2, LYC=LY)
 - ✅ LCD on/off handling
-- ✅ Gameboy Color support semi-implemented (not all games work. when you encounter a game that doesnt work, please submit an issue request!)
+- ✅ Gameboy Color support semi-implemented (80% of all games work, if you find a game that doesnt launch or showws a white screen on launch, please submit an issue!)

 ### Memory
 - ✅ Full memory map emulation